rust-stuco/lectures/week7/slides.md

 ```

 * We can tell a closure to own a value using the `move` keyword
-* This is important for threads in Rust (to be discussed later)
+* This is important for thread safety in Rust
+  * To be discussed later...

 ---